Introduction to Fair Isle

 Learn to Crochet

 Have you been looking for a hobby to fall head-over-heels in love with?
 Look no further!
-This two session class will cover all of the basics you need to know as a new crocheter, all while making a scarf you can flaunt forever.
+This two session class will cover all of the basics you need to know as a new crocheter, all while making a bag you can carry anywhere.
 You’ll learn the chain, single crochet, and double crochet stitches as well as how to finish a project.
 We’ll also help guide you to a perfect first project to help continue your crocheting journey.

-Materials: Hook size and yarn TBD, TNNA’s How to Crochet booklet, small tape measure or knitting gauge checker, tapestry needle
+Materials: 1 US H crochet hook, 1 skein of light-colored worsted weight yarn (approx. 220yd), TNNA’s How to Crochet booklet, small tape measure or knitting gauge checker, tapestry needle

 Cost: $40 per person, plus supplies, 6 student maximum